-Germany presents few formal barriers to U.S. trade or investment.
-Germany’s acceptance of the EU’s Common Agricultural Policy and German restrictions on biotech agricultural products represent obstacles for some U.S. goods.
+German policy poses relatively few formal barriers to U.S. trade or investment, apart from barriers associated with EU law and regulations.
 Germany has pressed the EU Commission to reduce regulatory burdens and promote innovation to increase EU member states’ competitiveness.
-While not directly discriminatory, government regulation by virtue of its complexity may offer a degree of protection to established local suppliers.
+Germany’s acceptance of the EU’s Common Agricultural Policy and German restrictions on biotech agricultural products pose obstacles for key U.S. products.
+While not overtly discriminatory, government regulation by virtue of its complexity may offer a degree of protection to established local suppliers.
 Zealous application of safety and environmental standards can complicate access to the market for U.S. products.
 American companies interested in exporting to Germany should make sure they know which standards apply to their product and obtain timely testing and certification.
-German standards are especially relevant to U.S. exporters, as EU-wide standards are often based on existing German standards.
+Compliance with German standards is especially relevant to U.S. exporters, as EU-wide standards are often based on existing German standards.

 For U.S. companies, the German market - the largest in the EU - continues to be attractive in numerous sectors and remains an important element of any comprehensive export strategy to Europe.
-While U.S. investors must reckon with a relatively higher cost of doing business in Germany, they can count on high levels of productivity, a highly skilled labor force, quality engineering, a first-class infrastructure, and a location in the center of Europe.
+While U.S. investors must reckon with a relatively higher cost of doing business in Germany, they can count on high levels of productivity, a highly skilled labor force, quality engineering, good infrastructure and a location in the center of Europe.

 The most successful market entrants are those that offer innovative products featuring high quality and modern styling.
-Germans are responsive to innovative high-tech U.S. products, such as computers, computer software, electronic components, health care and medical devices, synthetic materials, and automotive technology.
-Germany possesses one of the highest Internet access rates in the EU and multi-media, high-tech and service areas offer great potential.
+Germans are responsive to innovative high-tech U.S. products, such as computers, computer software, electronic components, health care and medical devices, synthetic materials and automotive technology.
+While Germany possesses an above-average Internet penetration rate within the EU for private households, high-speed internet access for business is only average (although expanding such access is a priority of the current government).
+Multi-media, high-tech and service areas offer great potential.
 Certain agricultural products also represent good export prospects for U.S. producers.
-In many cases, price is not necessarily the determining factor for German buyers, but quality.
+In many cases, price is not the overriding factor for German buyers, but instead quality and reliability.